ndau/ndau/cmd/ndauapi/README.md

 ### `GET /block/range/:first/:last`

-_Returns a sequence of blocks starting at first and ending at last_
+_Returns a sequence of block metadata starting at first and ending at last_